St Ambrose RC Primary School - Maths Curriculum Intent

 In early years the children experience maths everyday through whole class teaching, focused activities with an adult and through play opportunities in and outside the classroom.
 Maths is discovered, explored, discussed and made sense of from the child's own perspective, guided and facilitated by the adults

-In years 5 and 6, the maths curriculum is delivered using the White Rose maths scheme which supports the concrete, pictorial and abstract approach towards understanding maths.
+In years 1 - 6, the maths curriculum is delivered using the White Rose maths scheme, which supports the concrete, pictorial and abstract approaches to understanding maths.

 End of Year Expectations/Year Overviews